Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Introduction

-The human epidermal growth factor receptor 2 (HER2) gene has emerged as a key cell membrane biomarker and its expression is overamplified in approximately 20\% of all invasive breast carcinoma (BC) cases \cite{neve2001role}.
-Higher recurrence and poor survival rates have been linked with the overexpression of HER2 protein which is responsible for accelerating the growth of malignant epithelial cells \cite{hudis2007trastuzumab}.
-However, the development of anti-HER2 treatments has significantly improved prognosis for HER2 positive patients.
-As such, current clinical guidelines recommend that all patients with breast cancer undergo HER2 testing which can be performed using IHC staining.
-Current diagnostic procedures involve the manual examination of IHC-stained HER2 slides by pathologists who assign a score (0-3+) to each slide.
-Fig. \ref{fig1} contains examples of regions of interest (ROIs) from slides with different HER2 scores.
+The HER2 gene is a key cell membrane biomarker, over-expressed in approximately 25\% of invasive breast carcinomas and linked to high recurrence and poor survival rates \cite{dean2008her2, hudis2007trastuzumab}.
+Anti-HER2 treatments have improved prognosis, and early diagnosis can reduce mortality by 40\% \cite{murthy2020tucatinib, wang2023weakly}.
+Current clinical guidelines recommend that all patients diagnosed with breast cancer undergo HER2 testing, using IHC staining, scored by pathologists from 0-3+ \cite{rakha2023uk, qaiser2018her}.
+However, approximately 20\% of HER2 tests are inaccurate, highlighting a need for improved or automated HER2 scoring methods \cite{bernasconi2012genetic}.
+Fig. \ref{her2} contains examples of ROIs from slides with different HER2 scores.